Supersonic-Sites/ElopeTofino/content/contact.md

     bg_toggle: false
   - bg_color: white
     phone: +1 (555) 123-4567
-    cta: Submit
+    cta: SEND
-    desc: >+
+    desc: >
       I want to hear your story.
 Contact me today to see if an Elope Tofino wedding is the right fit for you!
     title: Get In Touch
     type: contact
-    email: support@example.com
+    email: contact@elopetofino.com
     address1: 742 Evergreen Terrace
     address2: Springfield, OR 12345
     address_toggle: true